+977 01 4516813 / 4512647 info@crystalmountaintreks.com

 The Independent: Nepal helicopter rescue scams…

-Sadly, this has been a huge issue for legitimate trekking companies, who must deal with the backlash of these scams.
+Sadly, this has been a huge issue for legitimate trekking companies, like Crystal Mountain Treks, who must deal with the backlash of these scams.
 Insurance premiums are up, many insurance companies simply will not insure trekking trips to Nepal, and most now require that all evacuations be pre-approved.
 This is time consuming and can be dangerous in emergency situations.
-Additionally, many of these companies are offering treks at costs that would lose money without the scams, cutting into the business of reputable companies.
+Additionally many of these companies offer trips at budget prices that are attractive to potential trekkers, but offering those prices means they must make money in other ways.

 How to avoid scams: